 In-Kind/Match: Manage in-kind for your school site and grant activities.

 Other duties as assigned.

 Minimum Qualifications, Substitutions, Conditions of Employment & Appeal Rights

-Bachelor's degree in research, policy, education or related field required
+Bachelor's Degree required; degree in education or related field preferred

 Self-starter & self-directed